Southbury, Connecticut: History

 The town of Southbury was one of several towns formed out of parcels of land purchased from the Pootatuck Native Americans.
 Southbury was originally part of Woodbury, which was settled in 1673.
 A meetinghouse for the Southbury Ecclesiastical Society was built in 1733, and in 1787 the town of Southbury was incorporated.
-Although incorporated as part of Litchfield County, Southbury has been in New Haven County for most of its existence.
+After two decades within Litchfield County, Southbury was transferred to New Haven County in 1807.

 In the 1800s, water power became essential to the growth of Southbury's industries, which included mills, tanneries, and distilleries.
 The power for these industries came primarily from the Pomperaug River and the Housatonic River.
 As the industrial revolution progressed, many of these businesses left for Waterbury.

 In the 1920s, Russian expatriates Count Ilya Tolstoy (son of the author Leo Tolstoy) and George Grebenstchikoff founded an artists' colony at one end of Main Street, known as Churaevka (or "Russian Village").
 At its peak, Churaevka had a printing press used by Russian and Ukrainian scholars and novelists.
 Visitors to the colony included the composer Sergei Rachmaninoff.
 Most of its immigrant population is now gone; however, St. Sergius Chapel, designed by Nicholas Roerich and built in 1932–1933, remains.
 Churaevka is listed on the National Register of Historic Places.

-In November 1937 residents of the farming outpost got word that a man by the name of Wolfgang Jung had purchased 178 acre in the town.
+In November 1937, residents of the farming outpost got word that a man by the name of Wolfgang Jung had purchased 178 acre in the town.
 Residents looking into his plans discovered that he was a member of the German American Bund, an organization of ethnic Germans living in the United States who supported Adolf Hitler and Nazi Germany.
 Its leader, Fritz Kuhn, was considered the leading anti-Semite in the country.
 Word soon got out that they were, in fact, planning to build their largest training facility in the country.
 Residents objected by calling a town meeting and set up a zoning department with one simple rule, no military activity excluding the United States Army.
 The law was adopted December 14 and the Bund stopped work and eventually sold the land.

 Southbury was a rural farming town for most of its history.
 However, with the development of the Interstate Highway System, that changed.
 With the opening of Interstate 84 through Southbury by 1963, the town gained easy access to New York and Hartford, also improving its access to Danbury and Waterbury.
 Heritage Village opened in 1967, on a 1000 acre site.
 In 1987, IBM built an extensive office and research building in Southbury, employing over 2,500 workers.
 Southbury transitioned from a primarily rural community into the varied town it is today, with the commercial downtown and residential neighborhoods sharing the town with farming communities and extended rural acreage.
 Today, Southbury has approximately 17% open space, with a goal of 20%.